keylime/enhancements/README.md

 An enhancement is anything that:

-- needs significant effort or changes to Keylime in a significant way
+- requires significant effort or changes to Keylime in a significant way
 - impacts the operation of Keylime substantially such that engineers using Keylime will need retraining
 - users will notice and come to rely on it.